DevMountain/categorizer/README.md

 ### Summary

-In this step we will connect the `App` component definition to Redux.
+In this step, we will connect the `App` component definition to Redux.

 ### Instructions